Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Apps/SimpleGMSAApp/Getting-Started.md

 1. To validate that your cluster is successfully retrieving your GMSA, go into your domain controller local server menu, go to Tools and select Event Viewer.
 Look under ActiveDirectory events.
 Look at the contents of the most recent events for a message that says "A caller successfully fetched the password of a group managed service account."
 The IP address of the caller should match one of your AKS cluster IPs.

-### Deploy workload without support for HTTPS
+## Deploy workload without support for HTTPS

 Navigate to "Scenarios/AKS-Secure-Baseline-PrivateCluster/Apps/RatingsApp" folder.

-1. Update the [manifest file](manifests/deployment_sampleapp.yml) for the sample application with your GMSA name and Windows NodePool(s) name.
+1. Update the [manifest file](manifests/deployment_sampleapp.yml) for the sample application with your GMSA name (look for <GMSA Name> in the manifest) and Windows NodePool(s) name (Look for NodePool Name in the manifest).
 2. Run ``` kubectl apply -f deployment_sampleapp.yml ```

 ### Check your deployed workload